Frequently Asked Questions

 7. International Students

-If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System), or PTE (Pearson Test of English).
+If your bachelor’s degree was earned in a non-English speaking country and you are not a US citizen or permanent resident, scores are needed from an official TOEFL (Test of English as a Foreign Language), IELTS (International English Language Testing System), or PTE (Pearson Test of English).
 Students from some English-speaking countries may also need to submit scores.
-We require that the student have verification of the following scores within two years of intended enrollment:
+We require that the student have verification of their scores within two years of intended enrollment.

 Students whose native language is English and/or students with a bachelor’s degree from a U.S. college or university are exempted from this examination.

 For more information, refer to gradadm.usc.edu/lightboxes/international-students-english-proficiency.

 For information regarding applying for your visa, on-campus employment, documents needed, which clothing to bring, etc., please visit ois.usc.edu.

 The teaching style is mainly interactive.
 Some of the classes are structured in such a way that learning occurs through group discussion and a portion of your grade may be dependent on your participation in class.
 Exams, tests and assignments are scheduled throughout the semester for each course and are weighted differently.

 Visit the USC Office of International Services website for more information about formal and informal classroom culture.